krystallite/Airline-Seating-Assignment/README.md

 Step 3 (Scenario A1 - small party size and memebers can be seated together)

 Assign seats to the row that can accommodate all members in the party together.
-Update dictionaries, counter seat_balance and seatings table in database.
+Update dictionaries, counter seat_balance and seating table in database.
 Proceed to Step 8.

 Step 4